gpessoni/Search-CNPJ-React/README.md

  This project is a CNPJ code searcher made with React.
 It brings all the information from  a National Registry of Legal Entities, showing information from the address, Partners, activities etc. <br>
- This project are made with a API called ViaCEP.
-You can access it <a href="https://viacep.com.br/"> here </a>
+ This project are made with a API called ReceitaWS.
+You can access it <a href="https://receitaws.com.br/api"> here </a>

 ## Images from the project
   <p align="center">